slatedocs/slate/source/index.html.md

     CollectingSpeed
 }

-To purchase an upgrade, the player must be in his house.
+To purchase an upgrade, the player must be on his house.
 If you do not have enough resources, the upgrade will fail.
 All upgrades have 5 levels that can be purchased.

 | Level | Health | Attack | Defence | Collecting speed | Carrying capacity |
 | ----- | ------ | ------ ||---------- |------------------	|-------------------	|